 You can pay for services using either a credit card or PayPal.
 Nothing fancy - but it's good to know that there's at least one alternative to the classical card payment method.

 After a simple payment process, I found out that this was where the smooth sailing ended.
-I purchased the services and got told I’ll need to go through extra verification.
-From there, I was actually unable to start a live chat or open a ticket from the screen.
-There wasn’t even an email of any sort on how I was supposed to reach them.
-I was lost.
+I purchased the services and got told I'll need to go through extra verification.
+But there was no info on how I was supposed to reach them.

-Later, I found a way to contact the live chat services.
-In there, I’ve been receiving multiple verification emails to many of my accounts, until I finally ran out of options so much, I’ve had to use someone else’s Gmail.
-It was then when everything finally worked.
-It took several emails and plenty of attempts but I was finally allowed to send my photo ID in, so I can be identified.
-Then it took a few more hours, but I was in!
+After consultation with the chat service, I've been receiving multiple verification emails to several of my email accounts but nothing worked.
+I finally ran out of options so I had to use someone else's Gmail.
+Only then everything finally worked.
+So, it took several emails and plenty of attempts but I was finally allowed to send my photo ID in, so I can be identified.
+Then it took a few more hours for verification, but I was in!

 Difficult?
 Absolutely.
 But maybe I just got unlucky.

 It was then when I finally reached the dashboard.

 As you can see, it's quite modern and has a lot of information directly in it.
 You can easily access webmail, cPanel, and a few important shortcuts.
 This is actually one of the best dashboards I've encountered so far.

 As for cPanel, it's actually quite confusing.
 Site5 appears to be using its own custom theme.

 Yet sometimes, either by clicking something or a sheer accident (I honestly haven't figured this one out yet), you get to see some of this panel's different skins.

 That's weird, isn't it?
 Clearly, this is a sign of some things not being fully right on the Site5 panel.